fread-ink/epub-cfi-resolver/README.md

 Pros of using readium-cfi-js over this project:

-* Supports all features fully vs. Simply Ranges not fully supported
+* Supports all features fully vs. supports most features
 * Older more mature project vs. newer unproven codebase

 Other differences, this project vs. readium-cfi-js:

 * AGPLv3 vs. BSD-3-Clause
 * Hand-written state machine vs. uses a parser generator (pegjs) vs.
-* Not so strict parsing vs. strict parsing
+* Not so strict parsing/resolving vs. strict parsing/resolving

 # License and copyright